iamnasef/solidity-snippets/README.md

 | [Blockchain](https://www.ibm.com/topics/blockchain)                           | A shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a business network
 | [Ethereum](https://ethereum.org/)                 | A decentralized blockchain with smart contract functionality
 | [Solidity](https://ethereum.org/)                 | An  object-oriented programming language for implementing smart contracts on various blockchain platforms, most notably, Ethereum
-| -R-[Markdown Guide](https://www.markdownguide.org/)    | A reference guide that explains how to use markdown
+| [Markdown Guide](https://www.markdownguide.org/)    | A reference guide that explains how to use markdown

 ## Contact Me
 <p align="center">